 To make this a reality, we facilitate these discussions via our forum and other digital communication platforms.
 Our organizational structure allows us to adapt to meet the expressed needs of the ClassicPress community, and we make decisions collaboratively with the overall mission of ClassicPress in mind.

 So… what is our overall mission?
 Again, going back to our mission statement:

-ClassicPress serves businesses worldwide that will benefit greatly from a more robust, business-focused CMS.
-As ClassicPress evolves, the features and functionalities we implement will align with our three core ideals:
+ClassicPress is the CMS for website creators everywhere.
+You will benefit from qualities such as class-leading stability and security and, in addition, you will find it reassuringly and instantly familiar.
+As ClassicPress evolves, the features and functionalities we implement will align with these three core ideals: